agonius11/Coinpresales/content/articles/what-is-solana-2025.md

 ---
-title: "What is Solana?
-The High-Speed Blockchain Challenging Ethereum"
+title: "Solana, the Ethereum Killer ?
+A Beginner’s Guide"
 excerpt: "Discover how Solana's revolutionary Proof of History and fast transaction speeds are reshaping the crypto landscape and competing with Ethereum."
 author: "CoinTrends Team"
 publishedAt: "2025-06-17"
 category: "Analysis"
-image: "/images/articles/solana-first.jpg"
+image: "/images/articles/solana-one.jpg"
 featured: false
 ---